bvgastel/xmas/design/decision/IDE_setup_windows.md

 On a 64bit system the default *ProgramFiles* folder its environement variable is
 %ProgramFiles(x86)% and %ProgramFiles% on a 32bit system.

-How fltk libraries can be build on a Windows system can be found in [README-FLTK-WINDOWS].
+How fltk libraries can be build on a Windows system can be found in [README-FLTK-WINDOWS](/README-FLTK-WINDOWS.md).

 ### Setup CodeBlocks
 * Start CodeBlocks